- Learn Linux

 It’s a simple artillery based game based on projectile targetting.
 This a simplified version of other tank games, or even games based on killing worm like creatures.

-This version is a turn based pass and play version of the game.
-First tank 1 can adjust the aim and power before firing.
-If the shell hits the enemy tank then that’s a victory, if not then play changes to the other play.
+This is a turn based pass and play version of the game.
+Firstly, tank 1 can adjust the aim and power before firing.
+If the shell hits the enemy tank then that’s a victory, if not then play changes to the other player.

 The Raspberry Pi Pico is a small microcontroller board.
 It's not a full desktop style computer in the same way that the traditional Raspberry Pi is and it doesn't work with a normal screen.